Engineering & Support

 Jane Hobbs, ACCOUNTANT, has a BA in Mathematics with Education at the University of York, thereafter qualifying as a Chartered Accountant, whilst working for Touche Ross (now Deloittes) in Cambridge.
 Her career has been primarily been as a management accountant for small businesses employing up to 100 people, including lithographic printers (Colophon Design & Print), a direct mail house and most recently as a waste facilities management company (Prismm).
 She has also worked briefly in the charity sector and is involved with The Art Society Greenwich which arranges lectures in fine and decorative arts.

 Damien Gueydan, ENGINE DESIGNER, received his BSc at the French National Engineering School in Metz, designing a two-stroke engine, and an MSc at the Heriot Watt University in Edinburgh.
 He worked in France for Schneider Electric and Sigedi Industrial construction on ground-coupled heat exchangers and heat transfer analysis.
 In the UK, he designed towers and masts for Design One Ltd and supervised their construction.
-For family reasons, in October he will move to Coventry to join Rolls Royce, and continue as French board member and consultant.
+Currently working for Rolls Royce, he continues to contribute as a French board member and consultant.

 Richard Kirk, UK, US BOARD MEMBER, PhD Cambridge on superconductors, developed new materials / measurement techniques for high energy laser physics and flash radiography, worked on printing technology for Crossfield Electronics, then Canon (Chief IP Officer Canon Research EU).
 He is currently engaged in film and imaging techniques, awarded AMPAS Technical Oscar 2010, holding over thirty patents.